Veetaha/using.macro/README.md

 ## :warning: Caveats

-Unfortunately `'babel-plugin-macros'` doesn't currently natively support TypeScript macros in runtime, so you need to build your custom `*.macro.ts` to `*.macro.js` file, and put in the same directory as `ts` file.
+Unfortunately `'babel-plugin-macros'` doesn't natively support TypeScript macros in runtime, so you need to build your custom `*.macro.ts` to `*.macro.js` file, and put in the same directory as `ts` file.